Bleeding & Cramping

-Dating: When performed in early pregnancy, ultrasound is considered a reliable method of predicting the estimated due date, especially for women who have irregular menstrual cycles, or are uncertain of when their last period was.
+Dating: When performed in early pregnancy, ultrasound is considered a reliable method of predicting the estimated due date, especially for people who have irregular menstrual cycles, or are uncertain of when their last period was.
 Dating ultrasounds have been shown to reduce the number of pregnancies considered to be “post-term” and to decrease the rate of inductions for pregnancies extending far past the due date.
-Number of

-Uterine formation: Although rare, some women have a uniquely shaped uterus that increases the likelihood of complications such postpartum hemorrhage.
-More commonly, many women (30% over the age of 30) have uterine fibroids; in rare cases, they are large enough and low enough in the pelvis to make vaginal birth difficult or impossible.
-Detection by ultrasound may aid women and their caregivers in making birth plans, e.g. hospital instead of home.
+Uterine formation: Although rare, some people have a uniquely shaped uterus that increases the likelihood of complications such postpartum hemorrhage.
+More commonly, many people (30% over the age of 30) have uterine fibroids; in rare cases, they are large enough and low enough in the pelvis to make vaginal birth difficult or impossible.
+Detection by ultrasound may aid clients and their caregivers in making birth plans, e.g. hospital instead of home.

-Dating: While some research shows ultrasound to be more effective in determining a due date than simply calculating based on a woman’s last menstrual cycle, the difference detected in mostcases would be unimportant and not impact the outcome for mother or baby.
+Dating: While some research shows ultrasound to be more effective in determining a due date than simply calculating based on a person’s last menstrual cycle, the difference detected in mostcases would be unimportant and not impact the outcome for the pregnant person or baby.
 (The exception to this would be in cases of preterm/post-term pregnancies).

-Placental Location: There is no evidence that routine screening ultrasounds at 18-21 weeks improve outcomes for mother or baby in the case of placenta previa.
+Placental Location: There is no evidence that routine screening ultrasounds at 18-21 weeks improve outcomes for the pregnant person or baby in the case of placenta previa.
 There are frequently false positives for previa and low lying placentas that necessitate a follow up ultrasound.

 Malformations of the Fetus: At least 50% of fetal malformations will not be detected via ultrasound.
 Additionally, some malformations will be “diagnosed,” but in reality not be present, causing undue stress to expectant parents.
-Approximately 4 -17% of women who are told that their fetus has “soft markers” associated with an increased chance of Down syndrome will actually be carrying a genetically normal baby.
-Many women given this type of information consider proceeding to diagnostic testing (I.e. amniocentesis), which carries a degree of risk (1 in 200 chance of miscarriage following the procedure).
+Approximately 4 -17% of people who are told that their fetus has “soft markers” associated with an increased chance of Down syndrome will actually be not be carrying a baby with Down syndrome.
+Many clients given this type of information consider proceeding to diagnostic testing (e.g. amniocentesis), which carries a degree of risk (1 in 200 chance of miscarriage following the procedure).